 Since then the congregation has welcomed several succeeding pastors and many new programs to its facilities as our neighborhood has grown increasingly more suburban.
 Situated near the preserved land of Woodlawn Trustees, our idyllic setting is a refuge for many native animals.
 One major change to our lovely stone and beam main sanctuary is the addition of a new stained glass window over the entrance installed in the early years of the new millennium.
 Visit us on a sunny day and watch the colored light dance over the church’s interior.

 In 2014, Grace Church celebrated the beginning of a new collaborative ministry with Church of the Ascension and Calvary Church, Hillcrest.
 Known as the Brandywine Collaborative Ministries, it marks an exciting new phase in our church history.
 In Fall 2014, the BCM called its Covenant Rector.
+Who then became rector in 2018.

 Picture of "Old Grace Church" on Naaman's Road 1/2 mile east of Perry's Tavern (This sturcture is no longer standing)